swlaschin/fsharpforfunandprofit.com/_posts/2012-04-28-completeness-seamless-dotnet-interop.md

 For more complex requirements, F# natively supports .NET classes, interfaces, and structures, so the interop is still very straightforward.
 For example, you can write an `ISomething` interface in C# and have the implementation be done in F#.

 But not only can F# call into existing .NET code, it can also expose almost any .NET API back to other languages.
 For example, you can write classes and methods in F# and expose them to C#, VB or COM.
 You can even do the above example backwards -- define an `ISomething` interface in F# and have the implementation be done in C#!
-The benefit of all this is that you don’t have to discard any of your existing code base; you can start using F# for some things while retaining C# or VB for others, and pick the best tool for the job.
+The benefit of all this is that you don't have to discard any of your existing code base; you can start using F# for some things while retaining C# or VB for others, and pick the best tool for the job.

 In addition to the tight integration though, there are a number of nice features in F# that often make working with .NET libraries more convenient than C# in some ways.
 Here are some of my favorites: